 FITNESS TO PRACTISE PROCEDURE

 Procedure Ref:

-Version Number 1.4
+Version Number 1.3

 Version Date v1.1 July 2011 updated September 2014

 v1.2 Rewritten and updated December 2015

 v1.3 Updated May 2017

 v1.4 Updated August 2019

 Name of developer/Reviewer Academic Registrar/Head, Quality Systems

 Procedure Owner (School/Centre/Unit) Standards and Enhancement Office

-Person responsible for implementation Heads of School
+Person responsible for implementation (postholder) Heads of School

-(postholder)

 Approving Committee/Board Senate

 Date approved 22 May 2017

 Effective from August 2017

 Dissemination methods (eg website) Website to current and perspective students

 Review Frequency 3 years

 Reviewing Committee Education Committee

 Consulting History Academic Standards and Quality Committee (now known as

 Education Committee):

 4 July 2013, 13 October 2010

 Senate:

 18 October 2011, 20 June 2011

 October/November - consultation with

 SU/HoS/SEO/AVC(A)/AEDSE

-May 2017 Consultation with members of Executive Board and Students' Union
+May 2017 Consultation with members of Executive Board and

-Desument History -
+Students' Union

+Document History June 2011

-Document History (eg rationale for and dates of previous June 2011 Amendments to paragraphs 1 and 5 in light of experience.
+(eg rationale for and dates of previous Amendments to paragraphs 1 and 5 in light of experience.

 amendments Addition of Appendix 1

-amenuments Changes of Schools to Faculties
+Changes of Schools to Faculties

 Updating of legislation eg Equality Act 2010

-September 2014
+September 2014 Changes of Equities to Schools

 Changes of Faculties to Schools.
 Updating of governmental departments eg CRB and ISA merged

 to create DBS

 October 2015

 Rewrite to encompass new procedures and policies, new

 organisational structure and nomenclature.
-Working group

-included all effected HoS (or representatives) and consultation
+Working group included all effected HoS (or representatives) and consultation

 with SU

-May 2017

-To update related policies (5.1) and published documents (2.3);
+May 2017 To update related policies (5.1) and published documents (2.3);

 Clarify that hearings will take place in the event that the students

 does not attend and has not notified the Head of Quality Systems

 that they need to make alternative arrangements (12.7 and 13.8)

 Hearing Chair role to be undertaken by member of Senior

 Management Team (12.1 and 12.8); In the case of Appeal against

 expulsion, the Appeal Officer can be nominee of the Chair of the

 Board of Governors in the event that the latter is unavailable

 (13.4); remove duplication and provide clarity in event that

 decision to exclude or expel is revoked at appeal stage 13.12.f.

 August 2019

 Update to reflect nomenclature of post holders and inclusion of

 clause 8.12 to provide clarity in event of criminal proceedings

+states on a to promise startly in overtion diffillial proceduitys